rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 Exp Year | Any future year, in YYYY format.
 For example, `2025` OTP/3DS | `112233`

-Above test credentials are for Card payment.
-In addition to that, there are test credentials provided for other payment methods.
+In addition to that, there are various payment methods available on Snap.
+You can choose any one of them to create a test payment.
 For more details, refer to [Testing Payments on Sandbox](/en/technical-reference/sandbox-test.md).

 ![Snap Test Transaction](./../../asset/image/snap-test-transaction.gif)